-The HSE&Q Committee comprises all members of the Board.
-The Committee is chaired by Mr Hebiton.
+The HSE&Q Committee comprises at least two Non-Executive Directors and the Chief Executive Officer.
 The General Manager Health, Safety, Environment & Quality attends these meetings by invitation.

 The responsibilities of the HSE&Q Committee set out within its charter include: